Pioneer Square, Seattle: "Below the Line"

 Yesler Way, originally Mill Street, is the main east–west street through the Pioneer Square neighborhood.
 Immediately south of the square itself, it was the dividing line between Maynard's original claim (to the south) and Boren's (to the north).
 It became Deadline, the northern border of the Great Restricted District, Maynardtown, Down on the Sawdust, the Lava Beds, the Tenderloin, White Chapel, or Wappyville, (after Charles Wappenstein, after a particularly corrupt police chief.), where low entertainment and vice were long tolerated.
 One of the earliest names, and one that stuck well into second half of the 20th century, was "Skid Row".

 Henry Broderick, approaching his 80th birthday in 1959, wrote of the neighborhood south of Yesler, "[P]erhaps never in all history, certainly not in America, has there ever existed such a massive collection of the demimonde grouped in a restricted area."
 There were "parlor houses" with marquees, celebrity madames—among them Lou Graham, Lila Young, and Raw McRoberts—and piano "professors".
 Scrupulous in their dealings, the parlor houses were completely tolerated by the city at the time, but there were also the far more controversial "crib houses" such as the Midway, the Paris and Dreamland near the corner of Sixth Avenue South and King Street.
 Each had a hundred or more cubicles—"cribs"—and they were not known for any particular honesty in their dealings.
 The city health department conducted inspections and attempted to keep venereal disease under control, but the state of medicine at the time was not such as to give them any great chance of success.
 Besides the brothels there were "an ungodly mixture of dives, dumps ... pawnshops, hash houses, dope parlors and ... the et cetera that kept the police guessing."
-Box houses prospered, part theater, part bar, part brothel, as did all sorts of gambling.
+Gambling prospered, as did the Box houses: part theater, part bar, part brothel.
 Police only dared enter the neighborhood in teams.
 Perhaps the only safe haven in the neighborhood was the saloon "Our House", which rented out safe deposit boxes.

 In 1870, Father Francis Xavier Prefontaine founded Seattle's first Catholic Church, the Church of Our Lady of Good Help in the heart of this district, at Third Avenue South and Washington Street.
 Two decades later, Lou Graham opened the city's most famous parlor house diagonally across the street.
 Father Prefontaine is commemorated by a street in the neighborhood, Prefontaine Place.